cosmos/sdk-tutorials/ida-customizations/ida-course/exercise-week2.md

 Please submit your exercise via the following link: [HackerRank week 2 exercise submission](https://hr.gs/ida-c2-exercise-week-2).

-**Please make sure to submit your exercise till Friday September the 30th 23:59 UTC.**
+**Please make sure to submit your exercise by Friday, September the 30th 23:59 UTC.**